mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/README.md

 }
 ```

-The contents of the **DocFx/.pipelines** and **DocFx/infrastructure** folders are explained in the recipe [Deploy the DocFx Documentation website to an Azure Website automatically](deploy-docfx-azure-website.md).
+The contents of the **/samples** folder is explained in the recipe [Deploy the DocFx Documentation website to an Azure Website automatically](deploy-docfx-azure-website.md).

 ## Reference documentation from source code